Pine Mountain Settlement School

 EVENTS May Day: MAY DAY AT PMSS

-Pine Mountain’s celebration of May Day borrowed heavily from the traditional Celtic-English celebration of May Day by adopting many of the English Country dances, the Morris dances, the ribboned May Pole, and the characteristic white dress of the May Day participants.
+From the beginning, Pine Mountain’s celebration of May Day borrowed heavily from the traditional Celtic-English celebration of May Day by adopting many of the English Country dances, the Morris dances, the ribboned May Pole ritual, and the characteristic white dresses of the May Day participants.
 Many of the Pine Mountain staff were very familiar with the North Eastern May Day festivities that incorporated dances learned from the English Country Dance Society that was active on the campuses of many colleges and universities in the North East.
 Both Wellesley and Vassar had faculty and students who participated in English Country Dancing and followed the English Country Dance Society.
 Many of the staff, particularly Evelyn Wells, Dorothy Bolles, and Abbie Winch “Winnie” Christensen were avid followers of the English Country Dance Society, and came as guest instructors long after they had worked at the School.
 Many avid fans of English Country Dance were found at Berea College, which was continues as a long associate of Pine Mountain Settlement School.

 EVENTS May Day: MISS BOLLES ARRIVES